asakaidev/Reflect/README.md

 # Requirements -
 Node.JS (preferably the latest ver)
 A PC or Laptop (I'll link a replit link later)
-Your discord account and its Token ([Click here if you do not know how to get one](https://www.youtube.com/watch?v=YEgFvgg7ZPI))
+Your discord account and its Token ([ Click here if you do not know how to get one.](https://www.youtube.com/watch?v=YEgFvgg7ZPI))
 # Installation

 1. Dowload the repo